Polymorphism in C++ and Rust: type erasure

 }

-This is a key difference: C++ needs the external polymorphism pattern as a workaround, while Rust's trait system provides it naturally.
+A key difference: C++ needs the external polymorphism pattern as a workaround, while Rust's trait system provides it naturally.

 Enter type erasure